Current information on Covid-19 - Please click here to see the current information on Covid-19. - Read More

 Parents informing us of an absence due to illness does not automatically guarantee the absence will be authorised.
 This will be determined by the school, depending on the current attendance levels and whether medical evidence has been provided.
 We do not require letters from GPs, but any appointment letters and/or cards or prescribed medicine labels will be acceptable.

 Last year pupils lost 8,557 days due to illness!

 No holidays during term-time will be authorised.
 We expect parents to notify us if they have booked a holiday, using the Leave of Absence Form.
 This form will need to be downloaded from the school’s website, completed fully and returned to the Attendance Office at least 3 weeks prior to the holiday taking place.
-This will then be passed onto the Head Teacher and you will be contacted by the Attendance Officer with the Head Teacher’s response.
+This will then be passed onto the Head of School and you will be contacted by the Attendance Officer with the Head of School’s response.
 If there are exceptional circumstances the Head Teacher may agree to authorised the absence, but this is very rare.

 Penalty Notices will be requested for unauthorised holidays.
 The fine is £60 per parent, per child to be paid to Kent County Council within 21 days.
 If this is not paid in the time frame, it will be increased to £120.